Towards a Combinatorial Understanding of Lattice Path Asymptotics: Abstract

 \section{Abstract}

-We provide a new strategy to compute the exponential growth constant of enumeration sequences counting walks in lattice path models restricted to the quarter plane.
-The bounds arise by comparison with half-planes models.
-In many cases the bounds are provably tight, and provide a combinatorial interpretation of recent formulas of Fayolle and Raschel (2012) and Bostan, Raschel and Salvy (2013).
-We discuss how to generalize to higher dimensions.
+We provide a combinatorial derivation of the exponential growth constant for counting sequences of lattice path models restricted to the quarter plane.
+The values arise as bounds from analysis of related half planes models.
+We give explicit formulas, and the bounds are provably tight.
+The strategy is easily generalized to cones in higher dimensions, and has implications for random generation.